-How to Change Where to Keep Mouse Cursor while using Magnifier in Windows 10
+How to Change Where to Keep Mouse Cursor while using Magnifier in Windows 11 and Windows 10

-Every modern Windows version comes with accessibility options.
+Accessibility options are part of Mirosoft Windows operating system for decades.
 They are included so people with impaired vision, hearing, speech or other challenges find it easier to work with Windows.
 Accessibility features improve with every release.

 Magnifier is one of the classic accessibility tools that allows you to temporarily enlarge a portion of the screen in Windows 10.
 Formerly known as Microsoft Magnifier, it creates a bar at the top of the screen that greatly magnifies where the mouse pointer is.